Uche Odoputa: Early life

 Uche Odoputa is from Orlu, Imo state in the south-eastern part of Nigeria.

-Personal life
+Personal life and crime

 He has a foundation called The Uche Odoputa Foundation which engages in activities such as; Education for Orphans, health services for the less privileged, and financial support to widows for trading purposes.

 In 2007 Mr Uche Odoputa was arrested by The Nigeria Drug Law Enforcement Agency (NDLEA) for drug trafficking and was jailed for two years and three weeks.